Quick Spacers provide an interface for you to visually drag and set and padding and margins for an element from its edges.

 Other accessory shortcuts

-Sometimes, due to overlap of a spacer over another because of element positioning, it might get difficult to drag the desired spacer.
+Sometimes, due to the overlap of a spacer over another because of element positioning, it might get difficult to drag the desired spacer.

 For that purpose, we have additional simple keystroke shortcuts to manipulate the priority order of spacer visibility: